noxsine/GPT_Restoration/README.md

 To address this, taking **image dehazing**, **deraining**, and **low-light enhancement** as representative case studies, we show that GPT-4o’s outputs can serve as powerful **visual priors**, substantially enhancing the performance of existing restoration networks.
 This study provides practical guidelines and a baseline framework to facilitate the integration of GPT-4o into future image restoration pipelines.

 We hope the study on GPT-4o-based restoration will accelerate innovation in the broader field of image generation.
-To support further research, **we release GPT-4o-restored images from over 10 widely used image restoration datasets.**

 ---

 ## 🗂️ Dataset Downloads

-To support reproducible research and further development, we provide GPT-4o-restored images for **over 10 widely used** image restoration datasets:
+To support further research, **we release GPT-4o-restored images from over 10 widely used image restoration datasets.**

 | Dataset Name         | Restoration Task        | GPT-4o Outputs      | Original Dataset |
 |----------------------|-------------------------|---------------------|------------------|